ebony72/sqgm/README.md

 All experiments conducted used Qiskit 0.39.4's `SabreLayout` [module](https://qiskit.org/documentation/stubs/qiskit.transpiler.passes.SabreLayout.html) is used to generate initial mappings.
 Nonetheless, `/mapper` provides the Qiskit 0.33.0's `SabreLayout` module for reference and use, if needed.

 The source code for `SQGMSwap` (written on top of `SabreSwap`) as well as Qiskit 0.33.0's `SabreSwap` module are provided in `/router`.
 The experiments also used Qiskit 0.39.4's `SabreSwap` module and `NASSCSwap` module, the original implementation of the [NASSC (Not All SWAPs Have the Same Cost)](https://ieeexplore.ieee.org/abstract/document/9773196/?casa_token=XzV4yy5W3D8AAAAA:ioe4xkNhEWtNZyiW0eWFsBf7WGRfpfAY7fBC5hwCRA4nzsTH2OvUG6OChXmQdbo_sU_aNiuc), retrieved from the author's [repository](https://github.com/peiyi1/nassc_code) solely for experimental purposes.
-[TOQM (Time-Optimal Qubit Mapping)](https://dl.acm.org/doi/10.1145/3445814.3446706) was also used for comparisons; its source code (written in C++) is available on the author's [repository](https://github.com/time-optimal-qmapper/TOQM).
+[TOQM (Time-Optimal Qubit Mapping)](https://dl.acm.org/doi/10.1145/3445814.3446706) was also used for comparisons; its source code (written in C++) is available in the author's [repository](https://github.com/time-optimal-qmapper/TOQM).

 ## Benchmarks